 Here is my main gear:

-The main camera is Nikon D700.
+My main camera is a Nikon D700.
 I first picked up a Nikon when I switched over from a film to digital, and I have used Nikon ever since.
 The D700 gives me joy regardless of the subject—portrait, landscape, or macro—and the body is convenient to use.

 Lenses for the Nikon Mount: